NofenceAS/ems-test-fw/tests/firmware_upgrade/README.md

 If the number of times(and if we did NOT go through each state as expected) the test fails.
 We check that the firmware module sets the states correctly.

-## Fragment size > file_size
+## Fragment size > file_size test
-If we recieve more fragments than indicates by the file size, we should get an error.
-We have to create a new test suite, to properly teardown and cleanup from the previous tests.
+If we recieve more fragments than indicated by the file size, we should get an error.
+This test also sufficiently test if the firmware module properly resets itself if something happens during DFU.
+First assert should go through as we will go to IN_PROGRESS DFU status, but then eventually we will get an error i.e.: dfu_error != 0.